department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ## Research Goals
-**1. Optimize the order and flow of questions within the household information section** **2.
-Determine if the questions and contextual information is clear and actionable** **3.
-Esablish a qualitative baseline to aid in measuring the usability impacts of changes made**
+**1. Optimize the order and flow of questions within the household information section**

+**2. Determine if the questions and contextual information is clear and actionable**

+**3. Esablish a qualitative baseline to aid in measuring the usability impacts of changes made**

 ### Outcome
 > How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?

-The outcomes of this research will help in ensuring the content and flow of the household information section questions is clear and easy for the Veteran/applicant to complete without confusion or abandonment.
+The outcomes of this research will help in ensuring the content and flow of the household information section questions are clear and easy for the Veteran/applicant to complete without confusion and without leaving the application.

 ### Research questions